Hidden

 The Menopause Hub is an extremely busy service.
 Please be aware wait times for an appointment can range between 3 – 6 months depending on your specific needs.
 We appreciate your patience whilst waiting for an appointment.

-This is a public hospital clinic and if you have a valid Medicare card your visit will be free of charge.
+This is a public hospital clinic and if you have a valid Medicare card your visit will be Bulk Billed.

-If you do not have a valid Medicare card, you will have to pay a fee.
+If you do not have a valid Medicare card, a fee will be charged on arrival.
 (Please contact reception for a schedule of charges).

 If you are from a country which has a Reciprocal Healthcare Agreement, you will not need to pay for your appointment.
 If this applies, we may ask to see a copy of your visa and passport.